poridhioss/temporal-labs/lab-1/README.md

 Welcome to Lab 1!
 In this lab, you'll learn how to deploy the Temporal orchestration platform on Amazon Web Services (AWS) using Docker and Docker Compose inside an EC2 instance.
 This guide is beginner-friendly and walks you through every step, from AWS setup to running Temporal and accessing its Web UI.

+---

+## Objectives

 By the end of this lab, you will be able to:

-- **Understand Temporal architecture**: Learn the core components and how they work together
+- **Understand Temporal architecture:** Learn the core components and how they work together
-- **Set up Temporal server**: Deploy Temporal using Docker Compose on AWS EC2
+- **Set up Temporal server:** Deploy Temporal using Docker Compose on AWS EC2
-- **Explore the Web UI**: Navigate Temporal's dashboard and understand its features
+- **Explore the Web UI:** Navigate Temporal's dashboard and understand its features
-- **Use Temporal CLI**: Execute commands to manage namespaces and server operations
+- **Use Temporal CLI:** Execute commands to manage namespaces and server operations
-- **Work with namespaces**: Create and manage isolated environments for applications
+- **Work with namespaces:** Create and manage isolated environments for applications

+---

 ## 📚 Background

 ### What is Temporal?
-Temporal is an **open-source workflow orchestration platform** designed to build durable, scalable, and fault-tolerant applications.
+Temporal is an open-source workflow orchestration platform designed to build durable, scalable, and fault-tolerant applications.
 It enables developers to write complex business logic as workflows that can run for days, weeks, or even months, with built-in reliability features.

 ### Why Use Temporal?
-- **Durability**: Workflows survive failures and restarts
+- **Durability:** Workflows survive failures and restarts
-- **Reliability**: Automatic retries and error handling
+- **Reliability:** Automatic retries and error handling
-- **Scalability**: Distribute work across multiple workers
+- **Scalability:** Distribute work across multiple workers
-- **Visibility**: Rich monitoring and debugging capabilities
+- **Visibility:** Rich monitoring and debugging capabilities
-- **Simplicity**: Complex distributed logic written as simple code
+- **Simplicity:** Complex distributed logic written as simple code

 In this lab, you'll deploy Temporal to AWS so it can be accessed from anywhere.
 You'll set up the necessary AWS networking, launch an EC2 instance, install Docker and Docker Compose, and then run Temporal using Docker Compose.
 This is a great way to learn both Temporal and basic AWS cloud deployment!